WEC-Sim/WEC-Sim/source/functions/moorDyn/README.md

 2. Place all the files and folders under **WEC-Sim/source/functions/moorDyn** folder

---------------------- MoorDyn vV1.01.02 -------------------------
+--------------------- MoorDyn v2.2.1 -------------------------

 Copyright 2014-2016 Matt Hall <mtjhall@alumni.uvic.ca>

 MoorDyn is a lumped-mass mooring line model intended for coupling with floating structure codes.

-v1.01.02 corrects an error in v1.01.01C that caused instability at the seabed.
-Compared to v1.01.00C, it corrects issues with anchor tension outputs and with a missing weight term in fairlead tension outputs.
-It is released to bring MoorDyn v1 up to date while a beta version of MoorDyn v2 is prepared.
+v2 builds upon v1 by adding new features including rigid bodies and support for wave loading at the free surface.
+WEC-Sim works properly with MoorDyn v2, but compatibility of the new features in WEC-Sim is currently still under development.

 MoorDyn is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published